rosell-dk/webp-convert/README.md

 The quality of the generated WebP image, 0-100.

 *preferred_tools* (optional)\
-The order to try the tools in.
+Set the priority of the tools, that is, the order to try the tools in.
+You do not have to specify all tools.
+The tools you specify will move to the top of the list.
+The script will always try all tools before giving up.

 Comma-separated list.
 Allowed values: "cwebp", "imagewebp"
 Default order is: cwebp, imagewebp